 A bullying incident should be treated as a child protection concern where there is 'reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.'
 In such cases the incident should be reported and dealt with in accordance with these Procedures.

-All schools should have in place rigorously enforced whole school Anti-Bullying strategies based on the School Anti-Bullying Policy, the GDST Anti Bullying Guidance and the DfE Guidance Preventing and Tackling Bullying.
+All schools should have in place rigorously enforced whole school Anti-Bullying strategies based on the academy's Anti-Bullying Policy and the DfE Guidance Preventing and Tackling Bullying 2014.

 Child Protection and Online Safety